qfc88/dsdv_beer/README.md

 ### Indicator
 Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol) - Beverage Types:Beer

-Attention: This data is not intended to be a full set, and we may have some errors that leads to
+**Attention: This data is not intended to be a full set, and we may have some errors that leads to unexpected result.**

+## Objective

+The primary objective of this project is to investigate the drivers behind the increasing consumption of beer and propose evidence-based interventions to reverse or mitigate this trend.
+By addressing this key question, the project aims to contribute to the promotion of responsible drinking behavior and the improvement of public health outcomes.

+## Data collection

+Data for this project will be sourced from various reputable sources, including Kaggle, governmental health agencies, market research firms, academic studies, and industry reports.
+The selection of datasets will be guided by criteria such as relevance, accuracy, and reliability.
+Only datasets from reputable sources with clear documentation and adequate coverage will be considered for inclusion in the analysis.